Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 Students by the end of the course will be able to ...

-1. Build a simple app using autolayout
+1. Build a simple app using AutoLayout
 1. Recognize MVC in a basic iOS app
 1. Build an app using (UIKit)Views/ViewControllers/TableViews/Cells etc
+1. Describe passing information between ViewControllers and back using Segues and manual navigation

 ## Evaluation